HRSF89/InterviewPrompts/README.md

 - Navigate inside of the InterviewPrompts folder on your local computer.
 - Then in the terminal copy and past the following:

 `git remote add upstream https://github.com/HRSF89/InterviewPrompts.git`

 After you have done the above.
 Any time you want to update your repo run the following comands in the terminal.
-`git checkout master   // this will switch you to your fork's master branch if you are not already on it git pull upstream master // this will pull any new material to your local computer`
+- `git checkout master   // this will switch you to your fork's master branch`
+- `git pull upstream master // this will pull any new material to your local computer`